Apartments aren’t just for college students, recent graduates, and young couples — they can be an excellent option for older adults, too!

 Another time-saver?
-The convenience of having the community’s amenities so close by — the hair salon, bank, and fitness center are often just a short stroll away.
+The convenience of having the community’s amenities so close by — the hair salon, bank, and fitness center are often just a short stroll (or golf cart ride) away.

-2. The Convenience of Cooking at Home or Dining at an On-site Restaurant
+2. Convenience of Cooking at Home or Dining at an On-Site Restaurant

 When it’s time to eat, you can cook at home or pop down to an on-site restaurant to enjoy a meal.
 Residents at one of Otterbein Lebanon’s newest independent living apartment buildings, Terrace Place, have the added attraction of an outdoor dining space.